richbl/distributed-motion-surveillance/INSTALL.md

 	Each configuration file is self-documenting, and provides examples of common default values.

-2. Optional: configure server to run the MotionServer daemon at startup.
+2. Optional: configure server to run the MotionServer daemon at startup

 	As different Unix-like systems use different approaches for system service management and startup, this step is beyond the scope of the install procedure.
+However, this project does include two sample daemon files used for running MotionServer as a daemon, depending on the use case:
-However, depending on the operating system (*e.g.*, Ubuntu 16.10, which relies on [`systemd`](https://en.wikipedia.org/wiki/Systemd)), the **DMS** MotionServer file to run at startup is `server_daemon.rb`, located in  the `distributed_motion_surveillance/motion_server` folder.
+	- Running from terminal: the file to run is `server_daemon.rb`, located in  the `distributed_motion_surveillance/motion_server/daemons/terminal` folder
+	- Running with [`systemd`](https://en.wikipedia.org/wiki/Systemd): the file to use for configuration is `dms-server.service`, located in  the `distributed_motion_surveillance/motion_server/daemons/systemd` folder

 #### Client Configuration

-1. Edit **DMS** `*_config.rb` configuration files.
+1. Edit **DMS** `*_config.rb` configuration files

 	All client-side package components--MotionClient, MotionMail, and Lib--should be configured for proper operation.
 Each component includes a separate `*_config.rb` file which serves the purpose of isolating user-configurable parameters from the rest of the code: